This version of Smudge was created by Astra in 2025 for a game concept in college. I was tasked with "un-deltaruning" him.

 Lizards can look in different directions and in animation I've noticed that many unintelligent characters have eyes that point in different directions, so we stuck with that idea and got... whatever this thing is.
 I love them so much.

 I used similar colours with both the gecko and Smudge's clothing to make that seem more trustworthy to players while the main antagonist is using Smudge's good nature against him.
 This idea came from the real human brain favouring similarity, so if someone looks like you, surely they're like you, and you are a good person.
-The sun is a reference to being a Day Gecko (thanks Paul!) and his blues are barely altered versions of Smudge's colours.
+The sun is a reference to being a Day Gecko and his blues are barely altered versions of Smudge's colours.

 yes there is a moment where I try to do a marx brothers disguise bit.
 It looked terrible.
+We did not keep it.

 Here's a couple of doodles during concept and for fun while discussing bits of the plot: